Skip to main content

 Background

 The AWE Core is a data-driven, cross-platform audio processing engine.
 It includes over 400 different audio building blocks that can be linked together at run-time to implement a unique audio processing pipeline.
 This audio processing pipeline (an Audio Weaver “layout”), including the sequence of modules and their parameters, is described by a block diagram in AWE Designer.
 Based on the block diagram, AWE Designer generates a set of configuration data (“tuning data”) the AWE Core uses to self-configure and implement the desired processing pipeline.
-During developmenttime, this data is sent in real-time via the AWE Server (and tuning interface, e.g. USB, UART, etc), which allows live modification of the Audio Layout, without needing to reflash or even reboot the board.
+During development time, this data is sent in real-time via the AWE Server (and tuning interface, e.g. USB, UART, etc.), which allows live modification of the Audio Layout, without needing to reflash or even reboot the board.

 Example Single-Core System on an STM32H7 Processor